snobb/imk-lua/README.md

 usage: ./imk [-h] -c <command> <file ...>

    The options are as follows:
+      -h          - display this text and exit
-      -c <command> - command to execute when event triggered
+      -c <cmd>    - command to execute when event is triggered
       <file ...>  - list of files to monitor

-   Please use quotes around command if it is composed of multiple words
+   Please use quotes around the command if it is composed of multiple words

+   Lua event handlers are searched in .luarc.lua file in the current directory and then in $HOME
 ```

 To monitor all .cpp files and run make run the following: